AROA-DEV/TAK-Imagery/README.md

 DTED0 World foulder has to be ziped and later imported use z-zip or any other softwere to do it

-ATAK ( Android Team Awareness Kit )
+# ATAK ( Android Team Awareness Kit )

+Android Team Awareness Kit, dasined to be used in mobile devaices with the android sistem from android 4

 ![ Screenshots from: Android Team Awareness Kit ](https://tak.gov/packs/media/img/uploads/device-demonstration-01-aa3ed3ce2bdcd4507bed3f9c768795d0.png)